pbrianmackey/WorldOfWarcraftAddOn/README.md

 * I recommend Pluralsight for a great intro to Lua:  http://www.pluralsight.com/courses/beginning-lua
 * Stackoverflow.com : A superior Q&A site for programming questions.

+###Extracting the Interface

+I felt this section required special attention due to the difficulty in getting it going on a Mac.
+The steps to Extract the Interface are:

+* Enable the developer console.
+Once enabled you simply hit the "`" key to bring it up.
+ * Enabling the console on the Mac requires creating a new file called "commandline.txt".
+Place the file in /Applications/World Of Warcraft.
+Inside the file it should simply have "-console".
+* Launch WoW.
+Now tap the "`" key and a block window should display at the top of WoW.
+* In the console window type "exportInterfaceFiles code" (no quotes)
+ * This will create a new folder:  /Applications/World of Warcraft/BlizzardInterfaceCode

 ###ADVANCED (These links are not recommended reading when just starting out)

 * WoW Lua API:  http://www.wowwiki.com/World_of_Warcraft_API  (Very handy!)